ot4i/ace-demo-pipeline/cloud-resources.md

 The cluster may take a few minutes to provision.
 After the cluster has been created, then it should be possible to login to ibmcloud and then access the cluster:
 ```
-ibmcloud login -a cloud.ibm.com -r us-south -g default --apikey <api key>
+ibmcloud login -a cloud.ibm.com -r us-south --apikey <api key>
 ibmcloud ks cluster config --cluster aceCluster
 ```

 ## Docker registry

 Create a registry (under "Container Registry" on the IBM Cloud dashboard), then create a namespace with a unique name to store the images used in the demo.
-This demo has "us.icr.io/ace-registry" set as the default which means that "ace-registry" is already in use and another name must be chosen.
+This demo has "us.icr.io/ace-containers" set as the default which means that "ace-containers" is already in use and another name must be chosen.

 The various pipeline-run files in the tekton directories (ace-pipeline-run.yaml, minimal-image-build/ace-minimal-image-pipeline-run.yaml, etc) need to be updated with the registry information,